The Mediterranean's premier development

 After a day of wine tasting in a château or relaxing with friends in one of the many beach clubs along the coast, you’ll come home to a place of calm and luxury.
 In the 5-star hotel, take an afternoon dip in the roof-top horizon pool or ease those worries away with a massage in the spa.
 Enjoy a delicious seafood meal at the hotel’s restaurant, served up with those amazing views.
 Or, as an owner at La Baraquette, slip in to the VIP lounge for cocktails and local home-made tapas, and enjoy membership of the estate's Wine Academy and Nautical Club.
 The estate will also feature a ‘Central Rendez-Vous’ of boutiques, a café, restaurant, art gallery and large wine-tasting cellar.
 This 'village within a village' will showcase the best of the local area - everything from oysters and wines to artworks and fashion.

 The villas and apartments at La Baraquette have been designed by award-winning Slow Life Architects, based in Barcelona.
 Modern, elegant and designed to let in as much Mediterranean light as possible, they bring together local stone, wood and tiles to create light, clean, relaxing spaces.
 Waterfront and Patio Villas all have pools, and the villas and apartments are brimming with stylish kitchen appliances and sleek bathroom fittings.
-To ensure you explore the area with a certain panache, every property at La Baraquette comes with the option to buy a Citroën Méhari (a slice of France circa 1968) or an electric bike.
+To ensure you explore the area with a certain panache, our Waterfront Villas offer a Citroën Méhari (a slice of France circa 1968) in the furniture package, and you'll be able to rent electric cars and 'e-bikes' at our concierge.

 The South of France